• Skip to primary navigation

 Whether you need to schedule in advance depends on your market.
 I’ve found that in most markets, scheduling in advance isn’t something you need to do.
 For instance, in my market, I never schedule myself in advance and I’ve found that, except in rare circumstances, I’m always able to click Dash Now and start working (I live in Minneapolis).

-If you’re in a market where you can Dash whenever you want, I would ignore the DoorDash schedule and not even think about it.
+If you’re in a market where you can Dash whenever you want, I would ignore the DoorDash schedule and not worry about it.
 However, if you’re in one of the few markets that are saturated with Dashers, then you’ll probably have to schedule yourself in advance to be able to work.

 In that situation, I recommend scheduling yourself for wide swaths of time.
 That way, you can cancel your Dash early if you want to do something else.
 Remember that DoorDash doesn’t appear to penalize you for scheduling yourself, but then canceling your Dash early.